grpc/proposal/A36-xds-for-servers.md

 To be useful, the xDS-returned Listener must have an [`address`][Listener.address] that matches the listening address provided.
 The Listener's `address` would be a TCP `SocketAddress` with matching `address` and `port_value`.
-The XdsClient must be "not serving" if the address does not match.
+The XdsServer must be "not serving" if the address does not match.

 The xDS client must NACK the Listener resource if `Listener.listener_filters` is non-empty.